Tawe/Writings/The World of Artumin/The Blackpowder Decision - An Examination on Adoption of the Cutting Edge/The Blackpowder Decision - An Examination on Adoption of the Cutting Edge.md

 Nora nodded once—grimly.

 "And how will we maintain them?
-Do we expect quartermasters to pick up complex repair tasks with no guidance?
-Do we let Watchmen improvise field repairs between drills and hope that’s good enough?"
+How many quartermasters have the skills—or the time to strip down a blackpowder weapon between shifts?
+How many field teams can afford to stop training drills to chase misfires?"

 She didn’t wait for an answer.
 And she didn’t expect one—not from William, not really.
 The last time she’d trusted a supplier’s quote, the replacement spears had arrived warped and short-stocked.
 The last time she’d approved a rushed training protocol, two Watchmen had lost fingers to a failed gate brace.